MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-sql-network-connectivity-issue.md

 - If some drivers work and others fail, suspect a TLS issue.
 Download the latest driver, such as [Microsoft OLE DB Driver for SQL Server](/sql/connect/oledb/download-oledb-driver-for-sql-server) or [ODBC Driver 17 for SQL Server](/sql/connect/odbc/download-odbc-driver-for-sql-server), and try that.

 - If using .NET, make sure you're using the latest version of the framework.
 If it still fails, it should give a better error message.
-You can also download the latest version of [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms that's independent of SQL Server and install it on any client.
+You can also download the latest version of [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms) that's independent of SQL Server and install it on any client.
 This uses the `SqlClient .NET` class.

 ## User

 If the issue is related to users, have another user log in to this machine.

-- If succeed to connect, see what's different about the failing user.
+- If the connection is successful, see what's different about the failing user.
 For example, the Windows user profile is incorrect, or perhaps the users belong to a different organizational unit (OU) or domain.

 - If there are users from multiple domains, try using a user from the same domain as the server.
 Typically, user issues result in authentication errors and have a different troubleshooting workflow.